Have a laptop with 8GB of RAM and want to run AI locally?

 In five minutes, you'll have a working local AI —

-without subscriptions, without internet, without transmitting data externally.
+no subscriptions, no internet, no data transmitted externally.

-And if you need a website, blog, or web application with AI functionality integration
+And if you need a website, blog, or web application with integrated

 we'll help you implement it.